filecoin-project/filecoin-docs/docs/community/social-media/social-media.md

 ## Blog

-Explore the latest news, events and other happenings in the IPFS multiverse on the official [Filecoin Blog](https://filecoin.io/blog/).
+Explore the latest news, events and other happenings on the official [Filecoin Blog](https://filecoin.io/blog/).

 ## Newsletter